 |All that's left of the old mill.|

-The old sluiceway can still be clearly discerned in the ruins.
+The old sluiceway can still be clearly seen in the ruins.

 A fitting end to this day was a short trip north to Lake Erie and the small town of Grand River (population 345) for a dinner of fresh Lake Erie yellow perch at Brennan’s Fish House.